pestphp/docs/datasets.md

 ]);
 ```

-If a key is added, its corresponding key value will be utilized in place of the original value for the description.
+If a key is added, Pest will use the key when generating the description for the test.

 ```php
 ✓ it has emails with data set "james"